 Google’s free service helps take the guesswork out of the game, allowing you to test your site's content: from simple A/B testing of two different pages to comparing a whole combination of elements on any given page.
 Personalization features are also available to spice things up a bit.
 Note that in order to run some of the more complicated multivariate testing, you will need adequate traffic and time to make the results actionable, just as you do with Analytics.

 Any seasoned search engine optimisation specialist will tell you keywords matter, and while simply clawing keywords into your text arbitrarily can do more harm than good, it's worth ensuring you have the right balance.
 Live Keyword Analysis is a breeze to use: simply type in your keywords and then paste in your text and your keyword density analysis will be done on the fly.
 Don't forget to proof and edit your text accordingly for optimum readability.
 A must for website copywriters especially as you don’t need to register or pay for anything.

 Google's Pagerank algorithm underpins most of what makes the current world wide web work the way it does.
 Understanding backlinks (sites linking to you) allows website owners and publishers to understand what link opportunities they might be missing out on.
 Enter Ahrefs, arguably one of the most powerful players out there.

-They maintain one of the largest live backlink indexes currently available with 12 trillion known links, covering 200 million root domains.
-The current free version provides with a useful snapshot that includes your domain rating, the top 100 backlinks, top 5 anchors and top 5 pages, the strict minimum to provide with a feel of what Ahrefs has to offer.
+They maintain one of the largest live backlink indexes currently available with 16 trillion known links, covering 200 million root domains.
+While Ahrefs isn't free, the backlink checker feature is, which provides a useful snapshot that includes your domain rating, the top 100 backlinks, top 5 anchors and top 5 pages, the strict minimum to provide with a feel of what Ahrefs has to offer.